 A pilot IoT/sensor manufacturing plant is being set up which provides an anchor investment to entirely new opportunities for the region.
 This pilot facility will produce 1000’s to 100,000’s sensors and functional films on paper, PET or other flexible substrates.
 The integration of traditional flexible hybrid electronics provides fully functional IoT nodes with communication and networking enabling data storage and analytics in the cloud.

-BNC lab facilities dedicated to IoT include an unparalleled inventory of manufacturing tools, such as:
+BNC lab facilities dedicated to smart films include an unparalleled inventory of scalable manufacturing tools, such as:

 - Roll-to-roll Inkjet/Laser processing; Coating (slot-die, microgravure);